mohaphez/sms-gateway-Golang/README.md

             "batchid": "b5a98eb2-a8c5-4877-899f-993b9fe5efbf",
             "created_at": "2022-11-17T09:38:02.325Z",
             "date": 1668677882,
-            "error": "0",     [//]: # (This field appears when the provider returns an error code when sending a message, you should find its meaning from the provider own document.)
+            "error": "0",     <!-- This field appears when the provider returns an error code when sending a message, you should find its meaning from the provider own document.-->
             "lang": "en",
             "message": "test",
             "receive_time": "0001-01-01T00:00:00Z",